Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Therefore along with health testing, responsible breeders will screen their prospective breeding pairs for sound temperament.
 However, it doesn't end here.
 Genes are just a piece of the puzzle.

 The environment where puppies are raised also plays a big role in how the puppy develops and this can start as early as being still in the mother dog's belly.

 This is quite fascinating if you think about it.
 Turns out, when a mother dog is stressed, stress hormones are released into her bloodstream.
-Now, normally puppies are protected from the effect of stress hormones courtesy of a special enzyme which acts as a shield, inactivating them at the level of the placenta.
+Puppies are normally protected from the effect of stress hormones courtesy of a special enzyme that acts as a shield, inactivating them at the level of the placenta.

 This surge of cortisol ultimately teaches the developing puppies that the world is a scary place to be, and therefore, their bodies develop an appropriately tuned stress system and metabolism, explains veterinarian Jessica Hekman in an article for the Whole Dog Journal.